secretstartups/handbook/product-development-flow/product-development-flow-draft.html.md

 ## But Wait, Isn't This Waterfall?

-No. Although these phases appear to be independent and linear for simplicity sake, they are not.
-It is common to iterate through the Discovery phases multiple times before moving to Build.
-Once in the Build phases, it may be necessary to go back to Discovery phases as roadblocks or technical challenges arise.
+No. Although the phases below appear to be independent and linear, they're not.
+They are presented as such on the page for simplicity and ease of navigation.
+It is common to iterate through the Validation phases multiple times before moving to Build.
+Once in the Build phases, it may be necessary to go back to Validation phases as roadblocks or technical challenges arise.

 ## Workflow Summary
 <kbd class="required">Required 🔎</kbd>